mongodb/libbson/doc/bson_realloc_ctx.rst

 Description
 -----------

-This function is identical to :symbol:`bson_realloc() <bson_realloc>` except it takes a context parameter.
+This function is identical to :symbol:`bson_realloc()` except it takes a context parameter.
 This is useful when working with pooled or specific memory allocators.